Mission 23 · Stage 3

 Why here

-In loop() when you need to know how much time passed.
+In loop() when we need to know the time.

 startMs = millis();